Forecasting under model uncertainty:Non-homogeneous hidden Markov models with Polya-Gamma data augmentation: Bayesian Inference and Computational Strategy

 \subsection{Inference for fixed sets of predictors}

-Below we provide detailed guidelines on how to estimate the parameters of a given NHHMM, i.e. for fixed sets of predictors used in the mean equation and the transition probabilities $X^{(1)}$ and $X^{(2)}$, respectively.
-The proposed approach to Bayesian inference on the parameters of the NHHMM is based on constructing a Markov chain Monte Carlo algorithm which updates, in turn, the mean regression parameters, the logistic regression coefficients, and the latent variables $Z$.
-Let $Y^{t}=(Y_{1},\ldots ,Y_{t})$ be the history of the observed process, $Z^{t}=(Z_{1},\ldots ,Z_{t})$ the sequence of states up to time $t$, and let $f_{s}(.)$ denote the normal probability density function of $Y_{t}\mid Z_{t}=s$, $s\in S$ and $\pi_{1}(z_{1})$ the initial distribution of $Z_1$.
-The joint likelihood function of the observed data, $y^{T}$, and the unobserved sequence of states, $z^{T}$, is given by
+For a given NHPG, i.e., for fixed sets of predictors used in the mean equation and the transition probabilities $X^{(1)}$ and $X^{(2)}$, respectively, we update in turn (i) the latent variables $z^{T}$ given the current values of the model parameters by using the scaled Forward-Backward algorithm (\cite{Sc02}) (ii) the logistic regression coefficients by adopting the auxiliary variables method of \cite{Po13} given the sequence of states $z^T$, and (iii) the mean regression coefficients conditional on $z^T$ by using the Gibbs sampling algorithm.
+Let $y^{T}=(y_{1},\dots ,y_{T})$ be the history of the observed process, $z^{T}=(z_{1},\dots ,z_{T})$ the sequence of states up to time $T$, and let $f_{s}(\cdot)$ denote the normal probability density function of $Y_{t}\mid Z_{t}=s$, $s=1,2$ and $\pi_{1}(z_{1})$ the initial distribution of $Z_1$.
+The joint likelihood function of the data, $y^{T}$, and the sequence of states, $z^{T}$, is given by